Rental Units Serviced by a Private Drinking Water Supply

 Municipal water treatment systems are regulated by the Ministry of the Environment under Ontario Regulation 170/03 (Drinking Water Systems) and follow strict procedures for testing and monitoring of drinking water to ensure it meets the Ontario Drinking Water Quality Standards.

 Many residents rely on drilled, dug, or bored wells to supply water for drinking and other household uses.
-Groundwater is a shared resource that crosses property lines, and contamination from one well can put other wells at risk.
+Groundwater is a shared resource that crosses roperty lines, and contamination from one well lcan put other wells at risk.

-Test your well water for bacteria at least three times per year (spring, summer, and fall).
+Test your well water for bacteria seasonally.
 Also test whenever you experience quality or quantity issues (e.g. drought conditions.)
 Free testing of private water supplies for bacteria is available through your nearest Hastings Prince Edward Public Health office: Water Sample Drop-Off Schedule for Hastings and Prince Edward Counties.
 If a problem is suspected, chemical tests can be done through a licensed lab for a fee.

-*Note that, unlike the guidance provided in this video, water samples must be dropped off the same day for Hastings Prince Edward Public Health testing
+*Unlike the guidance provided in this video, water samples must be dropped off the same day for Hastings Prince Edward Public Health testing.

 Small Drinking Water Systems